What Is Diabetes?

 Diabetes can cause vision problems even if you do not have a form of diabetic eye disease.
+These can include:

+- Blurry vision.
 If your blood sugar levels change quickly, it can affect the shape of your eye’s lens, causing blurry vision.
 Your vision goes back to normal after your blood sugar stabilizes.
 Have your blood sugar controlled before getting your eyeglasses prescription checked.
 This ensures you receive the correct prescription.

 Diabetes is a risk factor for several other eye diseases.
 They include: